Code-Institute-Submissions/CI-MS1-Citrus-Funk/README.md

 Images:
 - From Citrus Funk's social media.

-Video:
+Videos:
 - Promo video from Citrus Funk's social media.
+- Embedded Youtube videos from Citrus Funk's Youtube page.

 Typography:
 - Chango - a fun looking, stand out font matching the bands fun style and also similar to the logo.